jmecosta/sonar-fsharp-plugin/README.md

 ### Requirements

 - Minimal supported version of SonarQube: 6.7 LTS
+- Working on SonarQube 8.0
-- Analyzer uses .NET Core 2.2, the corresponding depencies of .NET Core needs to be installed (especially on Linux). .NET Core is not required to be installed, as the application is self-contained.
+- Analyzer uses .NET Core 3.0, the corresponding depencies of .NET Core needs to be installed (especially on Linux). .NET Core is not required to be installed, as the application is _self-contained_.
 - Operating system (64 bit only): Windows, Linux.

 ### Installation